Ecuador Snorkeling Sites – Why you cannot miss exploring Ecuador marine life

 November to April are known to be the ideal months for observing marine wildlife, when the water currents will be comparatively less strong and the water will be cold.
 During this period one can take a glance of hammerhead sharks, manta rays and eagle rays.

 Most Galapagos Cruises will include plenty of snorkeling activities (almost daily).
 Land tours will also prioritize snorkeling activities.
+In

-2. The Ecuador continental coastal line is also awesome.
+* The Awesome Ecuador continental coastal line

 The Ecuador mainland is jam packed with stunning beautiful beaches, dense mangrove islands, low land dense rainforests and also eye-catching varieties of sea animals.
 If traveling through the mesmerizing natural beauty of the coast line, there are three major regions where you should definitely stop and take some time to plunge and explore: Manabí and Santa Elena provinces.
 These areas include coral reefs offshore platforms and comprise the large area of the Machalilla National Park which is one of the last refuges of marine life in Ecuador.